AaravJalan/tsp-solver/README.md

 - Layout Check: Ensures the layout is between 1 - 4.

 ### Layouts
-Contains the code for 4 layouts, which arrange the nodes neatly:
+Contains the code for 5 layouts, which arrange the nodes neatly:
 - Random (with seed)
 - Circular
 - Square
 - Hexagonal
-Also contains the mechanism to select a layout based on user input.
+- Manual Layout based on user input.

 ## DataSample
 ### Visualization